bevyengine/bevy-website/content/learn/book/getting-started/plugins/_index.md

 ## Creating your first plugin

-For better organization, lets move all of our "hello" logic to a plugin.
+For better organization, let's move all of our "hello" logic to a plugin.
 To create a plugin we just need to implement the {{rust_type(type="trait" name="Plugin" crate="bevy_app" no_mod=true)}} interface.
 Add the following code to your `main.rs` file:

 ```rs
 pub struct HelloPlugin;